Testyal/japanese-pitch-finder/README.md

 # Japanese Pitch Finder
 Japanese Pitch Finder is a utility to search for Japanese words and display their reading with pitch accent marks added.
-Optionally, it also has the capability to append a LaTeX command to a given document.
+Optionally, it also has the capability to append a provided LaTeX command to a given document.

 ## Installing
 You should have [Stack](https://docs.haskellstack.org/en/stable/README/) installed.
 Clone this repository into your favorite directory and run